Behind the Scenes: Let’s Take It One Straw At A Time

 In this case (or course) let’s take it one straw at a time!

 Presenting our latest launch designed for kids 7-13 years old; introduce your kids to the world of robotics, hardware, and engineering in a fun and hands-on environment.
 Construct structures using Strawbees and then program it with a Quirkbot!

 Build amazing inventions like these:

 With basically just straws:

 Let’s find out.
-We take you behind the scenes below with Swe & Shawn, our curriculum developers (or Rocket Launchers as we call them) – leading the design of our latest course launching this March school holidays, Marvelous Machines and Mechanisms.
+We take you behind the scenes below with Swe & Shawn, our curriculum developers (or Rocket Launchers as we call them) – leading the design of one of our newest courses, Marvelous Machines and Mechanisms.

 “It started with the product team playing with and testing out different toys earlier in January.
 We found that we enjoyed Strawbees a lot.
 It has a lot of potential…you can teach physics, molecular structure, mechanics.

 It really is!
 Here’s our 3 step guide to building your first Strawbees structure.

 Grab a straw (any plastic one will do, we use 100% recyclable and reusable straws because duh.), grab a strawbee and join.

 This is what a Quirkbot looks like.
 It’s a mini microcontroller board which can be programmed and used with various LEDs, sensors and motors to build a robot.

 Step 3: Use a simple block-based interface similar to Scratch to program your Quirkbot.

 Straws + Strawbees + Quirkbot = Tadaa!
 Build your own robot.

 “It’s really easy to prototype.
 You can build a model of something interesting like the Art Science Museum even.
 You just need straws of different lengths, the connectors are all provided in the kit.